u01wjf0/generic-otp/README.md

 # generic-otp
-Generic Java OTP/TOTP implementation for use within applications looking to add a TOTP module.
+Generic Java OTP/TOTP implementation for use within applications looking to add a Multi Factor Authentication (MFA) in the form of Time-based One Time Passcode (OTP/TOTP)

 Following a look for a generic OTP implementation that would be simple to import and utilise for both Authenticator based users and instances of sending OTP codes to users in other means generic-otp was born.
 There are many tutorials out there for implementing your own flavour of OTP/TOTP into your application and I'm sure there are other generic implementations but it was the aim of this library to create a very simple, while still secure, approach.